MathieuConstant/lgtools/README.md

 - _output_ is the path of the output (parsed text)

-The tool also prints out evaluation score on the test data set.
+The tool also prints out evaluation score on the test data set:

 EVAL Fscore(MWE) Fscore(Fixed_MWE) Nan Nan UAS LAS